KishanPrajapati79/aws-python-cicd/README.md

-This is python cicd with aws and codebuild, codepipeline and codedeployy
+This is python cicd with aws and codebuild, codepipeline and codedeploy